stpica/Personal-Website/content/classes/EC702/index.md

 I have been teaching assistant to professor [Pascual Restrepo](http://pascual.scripts.mit.edu/) and professor [Stephen Terry](https://sites.google.com/site/stephenjamesterry/) during Fall 2019, Fall 2018, and Fall 2017.

 All teaching material, including Matlab and Dynare codes as well as slides, can be found on my course-related [Github page](https://github.com/stpica/EC702-Fall-TA).
-I detail an outlines of my lectures as follows.
+I detail an outlines of my lectures as follows 👉.

 ## Discussion 1

 Basic theory of differential and difference equations

-{{< figure src="https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/master/academic.png" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}
+## Discussion 2

-## Get Started
+Simplest analytical examples of the Solow growth model in both continuous and discrete time

 - 👉 [**Create a new site**](https://wowchemy.com/templates/)
 - 📚 [**Personalize your site**](https://wowchemy.com/docs/)